 - be able to demonstrate advanced knowledge of research and development issues in spatial planning.

-- be able to demonstrate advanced methodological knowledge in planning and design of the spatial environment, and of tasks included in the working field of spatial planning. in a reflective and analytical way, be able to demonstrate the ability to integrate knowledge from tested practice, subject areas and science fields which are relevant for the processing of complex planning problems.
+- be able to demonstrate advanced methodological knowledge in planning and design of the spatial environment, and of tasks included in the working field of spatial planning. in a reflective and analytical way, be able to demonstrate the ability to integrate knowledge from tested practice, subject areas and science fields that are relevant for the processing complex planning problems.
 Working with planning and design of the spatial environment requires the ability to tackle and evaluate situations and issues where information may be limited.

 - be able to demonstrate ability to independently and creatively identify and formulate problems related to the field of planning and design, such as social, economic, ecological, democratic and aesthetic issues, and with appropriate methods in these areas plan and conduct qualified assignments on a level that promotes development of the professional area of spatial planning.

 - be able to demonstrate the ability to communicate and argue knowledge and conclusions in the field of spatial planning with groups and actors affected or involved in spatial planning.

 - be able to demonstrate the ability to make assessments with regard to social, economic and ecological sustainability within the area of spatial planning based on tested practice and available scientific knowledge.